TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 We can implement a FirestoreDatabase service as a domain-specific API-wrapper for Firestore.
 Data in (read): This transforms streams of key-value pairs from Firestore documents into strongly-typed immutable data models.
 Data out (write): This converts data models back to key-value pairs for writing to Firestore.
 In this case, the service class performs simple data manipulation.
-Unlike BLoCs, it doesn’t hold any state.
+Unlike BLoCs, it doesn't hold any state.

 A note about terminology: Other articles use the term Repository when referring to classes that talk to 3rd party libraries.
 Even the definition of the Repository pattern has evolved over time (see this article for more info).
-In this article, I don’t make a clear distinction between Service and Repository.
+In this article, I don't make a clear distinction between Service and Repository.

 Putting things together: the Provider package
 Once we have defined our BLoCs and services, we need to make them available to our widgets.